DataDog/KubeHound/docs/edges/VOLUME_ACCESS.md

-# VOLUME_EXPOSE
+# VOLUME_ACCESS

-Represents a node exposing a volume to a container.
+Represents an attacker with access to a node filesystem gaining access to any volumes mounted inside a container (by definition).

 | Source                                    | Destination                           | MITRE                            |
 | ----------------------------------------- | ------------------------------------- |----------------------------------|